The Singleton

 `` a1f2c83 refactor: consolidate attention-cache module Signed-off-by: Jeff Zhang <jzhang@meridian.com> Author-Date: 2030-04-09 03:14:22 +0000 ``

-He stared at it for a moment that lasted longer than a moment.
+He read it twice.
 He had, on 2030-04-09 03:14:22 UTC, been asleep in his bed in Irvine, which was local time 2030-04-08 20:14:22 PDT.
-He remembered this because it was the exact timestamp from Chapter 2's Context Switch — the minute he had woken up tasting Krug.
-He remembered this because the Bayesian change-point detector on his phone had dropped a fence around that minute and would drop fences around it for the rest of his life.
+He knew this the way he knew his own kids' birthdays, because it was the exact timestamp from the conference-room bleed two chapters of his life ago — the minute he had woken up tasting Krug he had never ordered.
+The Bayesian change-point detector on his phone had fenced that minute and would keep fencing it for the rest of his life.

 He opened the diff.

 The code was beautiful.
 It refactored the attention-cache module he had been fighting with for three weeks.
-It made one change to a hot-loop that reduced allocation by 31% without changing semantics.
-It renamed three variables to names that were more Jeff-like than any names Jeff had come up with in months.
-The commit message was crisp, correct, and worded the way a version of Jeff who had slept eight hours and had no kids might have worded it.
+It made one change to a hot loop that cut allocation by thirty-one percent without touching semantics.
+It renamed three variables to names that were more Jeff than any names Jeff had landed on in months.
+The commit message was crisp, correct, and worded the way a version of Jeff who had slept eight hours and had no children might have worded it.

 He ran `git log --show-signature`.
-The signature was valid.
+Valid.
 EdDSA over Curve25519, canonical encoding, matching his published public key.
-The commit had been signed with his private key, which existed in exactly two places in the universe: the YubiKey clipped to his pants, and an air-gapped cold backup in a drawer in his garage.
-Neither of those had been touched in forty-eight hours.
+The commit had been signed with his private key, which existed in exactly two places in the universe — the YubiKey clipped to his pants, and an air-gapped cold backup in a drawer in his garage.
+Neither had been touched in forty-eight hours.

 "Aion."